 - Fraudulent survey

-- Texts regarding loyalty reward
+- Texts regarding a “loyalty reward”

 - Overcharge reimbursement texts

-- Survey with exclusive offers
+- Surveys with exclusive offers

 - Free television